jrihon/multi-bibs/README.md

 # Multi-bibs
-A typst library to make multiple bibliographies in a single document possible!
+A typst library to make multiple bibliographies in a single document.

-DISCLAIMER : Very early development, but functional!
+DISCLAIMER : rudimentary, but functional!
 ## Plugin
 ```typst
 //! rootdirectory/chapters/01_chapter/mod.typ